MicrosoftDocs/appcenter-docs/docs/transition/index.md

 #### The App Center SDK is missing a feature that the HockeySDK provided.
 Will these features be added to App Center SDK before the retirement?

 The App Center team has spent the last couple of years closing the majority of feature parity gaps with the HockeySDK.
-While a small number of feature parity gaps still exist, we do not itend on investing further in closing these gaps.
+While a small number of feature parity gaps still exist, we do not intend on investing further in closing these gaps.

 #### How can I get more help with this announcement?